NH 2026 Legislative Season

 The “Track” links point to Fast Democracy, a free platform on which you can track bills of interest.

 You’ll see bills with current action items have red text beneath them.
 Bills without current action items have purple text identifying where in the process they are.
+Bills in green strikethrough have been killed.

 Biological Sex, Bathrooms, Sports, Prisons